melaniewalsh/Intro-Cultural-Analytics/README.md

 # Introduction to Cultural Analytics & Python

-Course website and textbook: https://melaniewalsh.github.io/Intro-Cultural-Analytics/

 Designed by [Melanie Walsh](https://melaniewalsh.org/) // Powered by [Jupyter Book](https://jupyterbook.org/)

 This repository hosts the course materials for "Introduction to Cultural Analytics: Data, Computation & Culture," an undergraduate course taught at Cornell in the spring of 2020 and 2021.
 It includes an online textbook designed for the class, *Introduction to Cultural Analytics & Python*, which demonstrates how Python can be used to study cultural materials such as song lyrics, short stories, newspaper articles, tweets, Reddit posts, and film screenplays.

+Course website and textbook: https://melaniewalsh.github.io/Intro-Cultural-Analytics/

-# Quick Jupyter Book Overview and Directory Structure
+# Jupyter Book Overview and Repository Structure

 The website and textbook are powered by Jupyter Book.
 The Python package [`jupyter-book`](https://jupyterbook.org/start/build.html) processes the Jupyter notebook files from this repository and outputs them as the publication-quality HTML files that generate the [corresponding website](https://melaniewalsh.github.io/Intro-Cultural-Analytics/).